jmmastey/level_up_exercises/find_me_a_sandwich/README.md

 In order to decide what to eat
 ```

+Keep in mind that this outside-in approach will require you to mock some objects (especially models).
+Take a look at [RSpec mocks](https://www.relishapp.com/rspec/rspec-mocks/docs) for reference.

 ### Part 2 - Views
 Now that we have some behavioral tests up, let's add some views.
-Use Haml to modify the existing menu and add a "Favorite" option to each menu item.
+Use [Haml](http://haml.info) to modify the existing menu and add a "Favorite" option to each menu item.
 Also add views to:
 * View and manage your favorites
 * Browse others' favorites

 ### Part 3 - Controller
 Now let's add a controller to receive requests related to our favorites and respond with the appropriate rendered view.
 Start with some [specs](https://www.relishapp.com/rspec/rspec-rails/docs/controller-specs).
-Then add the controller itself.
+Then add the [controller](http://edgeguides.rubyonrails.org/action_controller_overview.html) itself.

 ### Part 4 - Model
-Finally, we need to create the Favorite model and appropriate database migration.
-The model should reference a `User` and a `MenuItem`.
+Finally, we need to create the Favorite [model](http://edgeguides.rubyonrails.org/active_record_basics.html) and appropriate [database migration](http://edgeguides.rubyonrails.org/active_record_migrations.html).
+The model should [reference](http://edgeguides.rubyonrails.org/association_basics.html) a `User` and a `MenuItem`.

 **Bonus points:** Use PostgreSQL for the database instead of SQLite.
 See section below on [*Enabling PostgreSQL Support*](#enabling-postgresql-support).